mars0i/masonclj/doc/params.md

 `masonclj.params/defparams`
 ====

+`masonclj.params` provides `defparams`, a Clojure macro, to ease use of the [MASON](https://cs.gmu.edu/~eclab/projects/mason) ABM library with Clojure.

-### Rationale
+## Rationale

 `masonclj.params/defparams` is a macro with two goals:

-    1. Generate a series of coordinated definitions.
-    2. Move global configuration data into its own namespace.
+    1. Move global configuration data into its own namespace.

-The purpose of the second goal is to avoid problems with cyclic dependencies when adding many type hints to avoid reflection.
-(This function hasn't been fully tested.)
+    2. Generate a series of coordinated definitions for model parameters.

+### The global data namespace

+The purpose of the first goal is to avoid problems with cyclic dependencies when adding many type hints to avoid reflection.
+Clojure's `genclass` is its the most flexible way to subclass a Java class, and it seems to be subclassing MASON's `SimState` class.
+The problem is that your `SimsState` subclass will normally register events to be run in `SimState`'s main loop, and these events will call your other Clojure namespaces.
+So far, so good.
+In turn these namespaces will probably need to reference some global configuration data, and may update some global data on the model.
+The natural place to put all of this is in an instance variable of your `SimState` subclass.  (`genclass` actually allows defining only a single instance variable, but you can put a map or whatever you want in it to store different bits of data.)
+Now, this would mean that there's a cyclic dependency, because the `SimState` subclass refers to the other namespaces, and they refer to its data element.
+Clojure will refuse to compile certain cyclic dependencies, but *this kind is OK*.
+That is, it's OK *as long as you don't start adding certain sorts of type hints* to your code--which you might want to do to improve speed.

+`defparams` defines a map for global parameters.
+Although some of the methods that deal with it are in your `SimState` subclass, the map itself is in its own special namespace.
+This is supposed to avoid cyclic dependencies with type hints, since then both your `SimState` subclass and your other namespaces refer this data in separate namespace that never refers to any other namespace.
+Your `SimState` subclass will refer to your other namespaces, but they need not ever refer to the `SimState` subclass.

+### Coordinating parameter code

-The reason for the first goal is that Mason provides a convenient way to allow users to customize configuration variables in the GUI.
+The reason for the second goal is that Mason provides a convenient way to allow users to customize configuration variables in the GUI.
 If you set up certain Java bean-style accessors for your configuation variables,  the configuration controls magically appear.